-- (6) DUCT BURNER means a device located in the heat recovery steam generator of a gas turbine that combusts fuel and adds heat energy to the turbine exhaust to increase the output of the heat recovery steam generator. - (9) DISTRICT-WIDE DAILY LIMITS means the daily emissions limits applicable to any electric power generating system, consisting of an emissions cap and/or an emissions rate. - (A) EMISSIONS CAP is expressed in pounds of NO_x and calculated as the total daily NO_x emissions in pounds from all boilers, replacement units, and approved alternative or advanced combustion resources in the District. - (B) EMISSIONS RATE is expressed in pounds of NO_x per Megawatt-Hour and calculated as the total daily NO_x emissions in pounds from all boilers, replacement units, and approved alternative or advanced combustion resources in the District, divided by the total daily net electric power generated and/or obtained in Megawatt-Hours from all boilers and replacement units in the District and approved alternative or advanced combustion resources within or outside the District.
+- (6) DUCT BURNER means a device that combusts fuel and that is placed in the exhaust duct from another source, such as a stationary combustion turbine, internal combustion engine, kiln, etc., to allow for additional heat to the exhaust gases before the exhaust gases enter a heat recovery steam generating unit. - (9) DISTRICT-WIDE DAILY LIMITS means the daily emissions limits applicable to any electric power generating system, consisting of an emissions cap and/or an emissions rate. - (A) EMISSIONS CAP is expressed in pounds of NOx and calculated as the total daily NOx emissions in pounds from all boilers, replacement units, and approved alternative or advanced combustion resources in the District. - (B) EMISSIONS RATE is expressed in pounds of NOx per Megawatt-Hour and calculated as the total daily NOx emissions in pounds from all boilers, replacement units, and approved alternative or advanced combustion resources in the District, divided by the total daily net electric power generated and/or obtained in Megawatt-Hours from all boilers and replacement units in the District and approved alternative or advanced combustion resources within or outside the District.
 For the purposes of this calculation, 70 percent, or higher if proven to the satisfaction of the Executive Officer, of the net Megawatt-Hours obtained from an approved alternative or advanced combustion resource outside the District shall be used.
-NO_x emissions during start ups and shutdowns, up to a maximum of 12 hours for each event, shall not be included in the determination of the emissions rate for an electric power generating system if five or fewer boilers are in operation during this period.
+NOx-emissions during start-ups and shutdowns, up to a maximum of 12 hours for each event, shall not be included in the determination of the emissions rate for an electric power generating system if five or fewer boilers are in operation during this period.

-NO{} emissions from approved cogeneration facilities shall be calculated after deducting 0.013 pound of NO{} for each million BTU of useful thermal energy produced which is not used for electric power generation.
+$NO{\star}$ emissions from approved cogeneration facilities shall be calculated after deducting 0.013 pound of $NO{\star}$ for each million BTU of useful thermal energy produced which is not used for electric power generation.

-- (7) ELECTRICITY GENERATING FACILITY means a facility that is owned or operated by an investor-owned electric utility; is owned or operated by a publicly owned electric utility; or has electric generating units with a combined generation capacity of 50 megawatts or more of electrical power for distribution in the state or local electrical grid system. - (10) ELECTRIC POWER GENERATING SYSTEM means all boilers, replacement units and approved alternative or advanced combustion resources owned or operated by, and approved alternative or advanced combustion resources and replacement units under contract to sell power to, any one of the following: Southern California Edison, Los Angeles Department of Water and Power, City of Burbank, City of Glendale, City of Pasadena, or any of their successors. - (8) ELECTRIC GENERATING UNIT means a boiler that generates electric power, gas turbine that generates electric power with the exception of cogeneration turbines, or diesel internal combustion engine that generates electric power and is located on Santa Catalina Island with the exception of emergency internal combustion engines. - (449) FORCE MAJEURE NATURAL GAS CURTAILMENT means an interruption in natural gas service due to unforeseeable failure, malfunction, or natural disaster, not resulting from an intentional or negligent act or omission on the part of the owner or operator of an boiler or a replacement unit electric generating unit, or a supply restriction resulting from a California Public Utilities Commission (CPUC) priority allocation system of CPUC Rule 23, such that the daily fuel needs of an boiler or a replacement unitelectric generating unit cannot be met with the natural gas available.
+- (7) ELECTRICITY GENERATING FACILITY means a facility that generates electrical power and is owned or operated by or under contract to sell power to California Independent System Operator Corporation, a municipal or public electric utility, or an electric utility on Santa Catalina Island. - (10) ELECTRIC POWER GENERATING SYSTEM means all boilers, replacement units and approved alternative or advanced combustion resources owned or operated by, and approved alternative or advanced combustion resources and replacement units under contract to sell power to, any one of the following: Southern California Edison, Los Angeles Department of Water and Power, City of Burbank, City of Glendale, City of Pasadena, or any of their successors. - (8) ELECTRIC POWER GENERATING UNIT means a boiler, gas turbine, or internal combustion engine which generates electric power for distribution. - (419) FORCE MAJEURE NATURAL GAS CURTAILMENT means an interruption in natural gas service due to unforeseeable failure, malfunction, or natural disaster, not resulting from an intentional or negligent act or omission on the part of the owner or operator of an boiler or a replacement unit electric power generating unit, or a supply restriction resulting from a California Public Utilities Commission priority allocation system, such that the daily fuel needs of an boiler or a replacement unitelectric power generating unit cannot be met with the natural gas available. - (10) INTERNAL COMBUSTION ENGINE means a device where the combustion of a fuel occurs with an oxidizer in a combustion chamber to produce mechanical energy. - (11) MUNICIPAL OR PUBLIC ELECTRIC UTILITY means a special-purpose district or other jurisdiction that provides electricity to residents of that district or jurisdiction. - (12) OXIDES OF NITROGEN (NOx) EMISSIONS means the sum of nitric oxides and nitrogen dioxides emitted, collectively expressed as nitrogen dioxide emissions.